singlestore-labs/singlestoredb-dev-image/README.md

 The Studio UI is a convenient way to connect to SingleStore and run queries via a browser based UI.
 The UI runs by default on port 8080 in the container.
 Assuming you have forwarded port 8080 to your local machine, you can access the UI at http://localhost:8080.

-You will see a login screen When you open the UI.
+You will see a login screen when you open the UI.
 Use the username `root` and the `ROOT_PASSWORD` you set when starting the container.

 ## Where can I learn how to use SingleStore?